allenai/scruples/readme.md

 To build the dataset, you'll need to download the reddit [posts][reddit-posts] and [comments][reddit-comments].
-The initial version of `scruples` used November 2018 through April 2019.
+The initial version of Scruples used November 2018 through April 2019.

-Also, `scruples` comes with demos that you can run and view locally in the
+Also, Scruples comes with demos that you can run and view locally in the
 browser:

     $ scruples demo --help